NetworkBlockDevice/nbd/doc/proto.md

     to do so, a server MAY send `NBD_REP_ERR_INVALID` or `NBD_REP_ERR_EXT_HEADER_REQD`.

+    A server MAY support extension contexts that produce status values that require more than 32 bits.
+The server MAY advertise such contexts even if the client has not yet negotiated extended headers, although it SHOULD then conclude the overall response with the `NBD_REP_ERR_EXT_HEADER_REQD` error to inform the client that extended headers are required to make full use of all contexts advertised.
+However, since none of the contexts defined in the "base:" namespace provide more than 32 bits of status, a server MUST NOT use this failure mode when the response is limited to the "base:" namespace; nor may the server use this failure mode when the client has already negotiated extended headers.

     Data:
     - 32 bits, length of export name.
     - String, name of export for which we wish to list metadata